sebsauvage/Shaarli/doc/md/Troubleshooting.md

 //if (strpos($status,'200 OK')) $title=html_extract_title($data);
 ```

-- On hosts which forbid outgoing HTTP requests (such as free.fr), some thumbnails will not work.
+- On hosts (such as **free.fr**) which forbid outgoing HTTP requests, some thumbnails will not work.
+- On hosts (such as **free.fr**) which limit the number of FTP connections, setup your FTP client accordingly (else some files may be missing after upload).
 - On **lost-oasis**, RSS doesn't work correctly, because of this message at the begining of the RSS/ATOM feed : `<? // tout ce qui est charge ici (generalement des includes et require) est charge en permanence. ?>`.
 To fix this, remove this message from `php-include/prepend.php`

 ### Dates are not properly formatted